Apr-23-LC-LiftOff-STL/Qlean-Quotes/README.md

 JavaScript Angular HTML CSS Java Spring Boot MySQL

 What I'll Have to Learn
-Spring Security, Stripe Checkout, And we will need to learn how to connect front-end and back-end
+Spring Security, Square API, And we will need to learn how to connect front-end and back-end

 Project Tracker
 https://trello.com/b/69tSr3fF/qleanquotes